The Contribution of Copernicus

 this vein another consideration is that a heliocentric system with the Earth

-and Mars revolving around the sun has exactly the same interplanetary distance
+and Mars revolving around the sun has exactly the same geometry as a geocentric

-And in both models, both the heliocentric and the geocentric, the distance and direction from the Earth to Mars is identical and shows a retrograde behavior.
+And in both models the apparent movement of Mars against the background stars shows an identical retrograde behavior.
 And this is also true in a similar fashion for all the planets.
 This equivalence was discovered by Copernicus and a motivation for his innovations.
-The distance is given below
+The position and distance vector is computed and shown below